j9t/little-books/README.md

-# The Little Book of Little Books
+# The Little Book of Little Books: HTML and CSS Frameworks, Coding Guidelines, Quality Control

 This is the source of _The Little Book of Little Books_.